codedgabriel/codedgabriel/README.md

 ###

-<p align="left">I'm a creative mind from São Luís, MA.<br><br>    🔭 I’m working on <a href="https://codegabriel.com.br/codeshop">CodeShop</a>, a platform where I sell ready-to-use website templates with hosting included.
-I help people and small businesses get online fast, with affordable monthly plans and a personalized touch.<br><br>    📚 I'm currently learning Python programming to create smart tools and automations that make life easier — from business helpers to game development.<br><br>    ⚡ In my free time I create D&D characters and adventures, brainstorm ideas for fun minicourses, and dive into game dev with Roblox Studio.</p>
+<p align="left">I'm a creative mind from São Luís, MA.<br><br>    🔭 I’m working on <a href="https://codegabriel.com.br/codeshop">CodeShop</a>, , a platform where developers can buy ready-to-use code snippets and templates to speed up their projects.<br><br>    📚 I'm currently learning Python programming to create smart tools and automations that make life easier — from business helpers to game development.<br><br>    ⚡ In my free time I create D&D characters and adventures, brainstorm ideas for fun minicourses, and dive into game dev with Roblox Studio.</p>

 ###